KevinBatdorf/image-filters/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Adds filters to the native image block
+- Adds filters to the native image block
+- The block will open the modal when inserted
+- Various bug fixes and performance enhancements

 = 1.0.0 =
-* Initial Release
+- Initial Release